 The Cohiba Blue Dot is one of the brand’s most demanded cigars.

-They’re handmade in the Dominican Republic using only the finest tobacco.
+Blue Dot Cohibas are Dominican Republic cigars made using only the finest tobacco.

 The fillers are a blend of Piloto Cubano and Seco tobaccos, which are surrounded by a creamy Connecticut shade wrapper.